sgrenesko/Arduino-EMG-Utilities-Library/README.md

 ***myo.lcdInit()*** - Sets up the lcd object using the generic pinouts (12, 11, 5, 4, 3, 2)

 ***myo.lcdPrint()*** - Displays the EMG reading on the LCD

+### Generic Device PWM Output

+The library supports a generic output function of a power wave modulation pin, mapping the current output value to the intensity of the EMG reading.
+This can be used for any single input simple hardware to provide interaction between muscle movement and device activation.

+***myo.genericInit(int pin)*** - Sets up a pin for use with generic hardware (PWM only)

+***myo.genericUpdate()*** - Maps the intensity of the EMG reading to output a corresponding PWM signal to generic peripheral